What is the Songbook Project?

 Throughout the years, IFRM has published various songbooks for Rotarians to use.
 In the late 1990’s, the “blue” songbook entitled Songs for the Rotary Club: Words and Music was compiled as an IFRM Community Service Project.
 Until recently, Rotary International sold this songbook through its bookstore.

 However, the Rotary world has changed significantly in the past three decades; most significantly, the explosion of a global technology brings us in instant communication with our fellow Rotarians around the world.
 We are learning more about differing values, languages, and cultures.
-There is a call for a revised songbook that is more representative of our diverse membership; one that is inclusive, modern, and more reflective of world cultures beyond those of North America.
+The new songbook is more representative of our diverse membership; one that is inclusive, modern, and more reflective of world cultures beyond those of North America.